igrishaev/whew/README.md

 #object[...CompletableFuture 0x287238e4 "...[Completed normally]"]
 ~~~

-You've to go to the end:
+So you've to go to the end:

 ~~~clojure
 @@@@($/future